Close Banner

 How to Join the Virtual Queue for World of Color

-The virtual queue for this high-demand show may move quickly, especially since there is a new show for the Disney 100 Years of Wonder celebration: World of Color — ONE.
+The virtual queue for this high-demand show may move quickly, especially since there is a special show for the Disney 100 Years of Wonder celebration: World of Color — ONE.
 That means you'll want to be ready to go before the queue opens each day.
 Here's what you need to know:

 • The World of Color virtual queue opens at noon daily.